Born: May 7, 2015

-Ember (formerly known as Texas Red) comes to W.O.L.F. after life at a notorious fur farm in Minnesota known as Fur-Ever Wild.
-She went through a long and perilous journey to safety thanks to the work of Lockwood Animal Rescue Center (LARC) founders Matthew Simmons and Lorin Lindner who never gave up on the wolves who were doomed to be pelted for profit at the killing facility in Eureka Township, Minnesota.
-W.O.L.F. has given Texas Red the new name Ember as she begins her new life in Colorado.
+Ember (formerly known as Texas Red) came to W.O.L.F. after life at a notorious fur farm in Minnesota known as Fur-Ever Wild.
+She went through a long and perilous journey to safety thanks to the work of Lockwood Animal Rescue Center (LARC) founders Matthew Simmons and Lorin Lindner, who never gave up on the wolves who were doomed to be pelted for profit at the killing facility in Eureka Township, Minnesota.
+W.O.L.F. has given Texas Red the new name Ember to begin her new life in Colorado.

 In 2017, LARC and the Animal Legal Defense Fund joined forces to file a federal lawsuit against Fur-Ever Wild and Petter for violations of the Endangered Species Act.
 The Eureka Township Board in Minnesota also challenged Petter on zoning violations for her use of the “petting zoo” animals in her pelting operation.
 In 2017, by federal court order, LARC was permitted on the property, with law enforcement officers and attorneys involved in the case, to conduct an inventory of the animals at Fur-Ever Wild.
 The results showed the following animals:

-As many as 14 of the females may have been pregnant.
+As many as fourteen of the females may have been pregnant.
 Fifteen of the wolves were DNA tested using a specialized test.
 The results indicated that the animals were very high in wolf content.
-Fifty-five of the wolves were 3 years old or younger.
+Fifty-five of the wolves were three years old or younger.

-After much legal wrangling and some very intensive investigative work, in April 2018 LARC was able to locate 26 of the wolves who had been secretly transported to a private petting zoo facility in Oklahoma operated by a shady individual named Joe Maldonado, also known as “Joe Exotic.”
+After much legal wrangling and some very intensive investigative work, in April 2018, LARC was able to locate twenty-six of the wolves who had been secretly transported to a private petting zoo facility in Oklahoma, operated by a shady individual named Joe Maldonado, also known as “Joe Exotic.”
 Maldonado is an individual who has been involved in numerous complaints of animal abuse and neglect in the past.
-In October 2018 he was indicted by an Oklahoma federal grand jury on “murder for hire” charges when he allegedly tried to put a “hit” on an exotic animal activist in Florida.
-Maldonado was also indicted by a grand jury on 19 counts of wildlife and Endangered Species Act violations including shooting and killing five tigers in 2017 to make room for other big cats at his facility and selling and offering to sell tiger cubs.
+In October 2018, he was indicted by an Oklahoma federal grand jury on “murder for hire” charges when he allegedly tried to put a “hit” on an exotic animal activist in Florida.
+Maldonado was also indicted by a grand jury on nineteen counts of wildlife and Endangered Species Act violations, including shooting and killing five tigers in 2017 to make room for other big cats at his facility and selling and offering to sell tiger cubs.
 He was further accused of falsifying records involving the sale of tigers, lions, and a baby lemur.
 He remains in federal custody awaiting trial.

-W.O.L.F. felt that Ember could work well with Ahote and arrangements were made to fly out to LARC and pick her up.
-On January 3, 2019 the transport team left for California.
+W.O.L.F. felt that Ember could work well with Ahote, and arrangements were made to fly out to LARC and pick her up.
+On January 3, 2019, the transport team left for California.
 They made it to LARC on January 4th.
-It was wonderful to meet with the staff at LARC, see their facility and meet Ember.
-By mid-afternoon it was time to load Ember into the van and start the 17 plus hour drive back to Fort Collins, CO.
-Though the Staff at LARC were sad to see her go, they were excited for Ember to get a chance at companionship with Ahote at W.O.L.F.
+It was wonderful to meet with the staff at LARC, see their facility, and meet Ember.
+By mid-afternoon, it was time to load Ember into the van and start the seventeen-hour drive back to Fort Collins, Colorado.
+Though the staff at LARC were sad to see her go, they were excited for Ember to get a chance at companionship with Ahote at W.O.L.F.

-The drive back to Colorado was uneventful and the transport team could not have asked for a more well behaved animal for the long journey.
-Ember slept calmly most of the way, except when the transport team offered her treats and goodies along the way.
+The drive back to Colorado was uneventful, and the transport team could not have asked for a more well-behaved animal for the long journey.
+Ember slept calmly most of the time, except when the transport team offered her treats and goodies along the way.
 As is standard procedure for bringing in a new resident to the Sanctuary, the transport team made a slight detour on the way to the Sanctuary, stopping by our vet so Ember could get a checkup.
-Once again Ember was a superstar allowing the vet to examine her and draw blood for lab work without any fuss.
+Once again, Ember was a superstar, allowing the vet to examine her and draw blood for lab work without any fuss.
 With the vet’s stamp of approval, Ember was once again loaded into the van for the final stretch to the Sanctuary.

-Ember arrived at W.O.L.F. mid-afternoon and was placed into the lower area of Ahote’s run.
-Still a little groggy from the long drive and vet visit, it was decided to give Ember the night to herself to recover.
-In the morning Ember was up and anxiously pacing along the front fence line.
+Ember arrived at W.O.L.F. mid-afternoon and was placed into the lower area of Ahote’s habitat.
+Still a little groggy from the long drive and vet visit, it was decided to give Ember the night by herself to recover.
+In the morning, Ember was up and anxiously pacing along the front fence line.
 Hoping that having a companion would help to calm her down, it was decided to open up the gate between her and Ahote to let them meet.
-Ahote was immediately interested in Ember and obviously wanted to say “Hi”.
-Ember however was not quite as comfortable with the situation and would fearfully tuck her tail and snap at Ahote if he came too close.
-Being the respectful gentleman he is, Ahote would always back off and give her the space she needed to settle down.
+Ahote was immediately interested in Ember and obviously wanted to say hi.
+Ember, however, was not quite as comfortable with the situation and would fearfully tuck her tail and snap at Ahote if he came too close.
+Being the respectful gentleman he was, Ahote would always back off and give her the space she needed to settle down.